 - The document is put into a database or ATS, along with thousands of other resumes, for various kinds of jobs they’re trying to fill.

 - To call up good-fit candidates, the database parses the content for relevant keywords pertaining to a particular job.

 - Resumes with enough of the right keywords, according to particular criteria, are chosen.

 - Resumes that are incorrectly formatted, don’t contain enough relevant keywords, or don’t fit the bill in some other way are NOT called up, at least for that particular job.

 What is Artificial Intelligence (AI)?

 “Artificial intelligence is a machine’s ability to have human-like intelligence.
 Computers can be programmed to learn with data in order to perform a task, and improve at the task, as more data pours in.”

-How Are Applicant Tracking Systems and Artificial Intelligence Used in Executive Job Search?
+How are Applicant Tracking Systems and Artificial Intelligence used in job search?